JacquesCarette/Drasil/code/stable/dblpend/SRS/mdBook/src/SecProbDesc.md

 # Problem Description {#Sec:ProbDesc}

-A system is needed to predict the motion of a double pendulum using Clifford algebra formulation.
+A system is needed to predict the motion of a double pendulum using formulation.